trackmastersteve/alienfx/CONTRIBUTING.md

 4. Test your modifications, and please submit a patch!

-Main Branch is for code to add New Alienware Models ONLY.
+Main Branch will get back-ported code to add New Alienware Models ONLY.
 --------------------------------------------------------
-Please push all other code to the LATEST version!
+Please pull request all code to the LATEST version!
 Thanks!
 --------------------------------------------------------